Cook smarter

 Best for Sandwiches, toast, slicing Dipping, tearing, open-faced

 Most bread falls somewhere between these extremes.
-A country sourdough at 70% hydration will have a moderately open crumb — holes ranging from 3-15 mm with a few larger pockets scattered throughout.
-That is the sweet spot for a versatile loaf.
+A country sourdough at 70% hydration will have a moderately open crumb with holes ranging from 3-15 mm and a few larger pockets scattered throughout.
+That's the sweet spot for a versatile loaf.

 Four factors control your crumb.
 Change any one and the result shifts.